 - are at risk of losing their current foster home placements; OR

 Clinicians work with the systems involved for six months to stabilize the child in the least restrictive setting and to prevent multiple moves.

 Serves children under 18 who need more intensive community-based therapeutic services or residential treatment services.
 State FSP funds help cover the costs of the residential treatment or intensive community treatment services.
 For more information, visit the Illinois Department of Healthcare and Family Services (IHFS) website.

 What is the Cost?

 Fees for CABS services are based on level of income and number of dependents.
 A sliding fee schedule based on national poverty levels is available for Lake County residents.
-The program accepts Medicaid/Kidcare.
+The program accepts Medicaid and Medicaid MCO insurance.